 There was a time when white collar offenses – economic crimes – were treated relatively leniently, at least compared with street crimes.
 Those days have long since passed.
 With corporate greed in the headlines, and scandals involving Enron, Waste Management, Worldcom, Tyco, AIG and others getting major news coverage, judges and juries are often reluctant to go easy on defendants in white collar cases.

 If you have been charged with a white collar crime, help is available.
 At Castañeda Law, our attorneys understand computer fraud, internet crimes, accounting fraud, bribery, credit card fraud and other white collar crimes.
 We will analyze the evidence in your case and present you with a viable game plan for your defense.
-Call us for a free consultation.
+Call us for a consultation.

 White Collar Crimes in Arizona